ryan-mcclue/unsw/comp3222/wk1/week1.md

-real-world practilities are functions having values that we don't care about. similarly, may combine separate functions that share similarities to reduce overall cost
+real-world practilities are functions having values that we don't care about. similarly, may combine separate functions that share similarities to reduce overall cost fan-in constraints (can always be overcome by quartus synthesiser at cost of multi-level propagation delay) (quartus synthesiser balances propagation delay and cost/area)

 furthermore, having less multilevels (i.e. less levels of gates) can be clocked faster